MingZx8/satellite/README.md

 + [Vehicle detection](https://github.com/ReehcQ/satellite#vehicle-detection-1)
 + [Road segmentation](https://github.com/ReehcQ/satellite#road-segmentation-1)

-This documentation covers the requirements for each step, the basic instructions to get detection from a satellite image, and the details of each step if processing in batch is needed.
+This documentation covers the requirements for each step, the basic instructions to get detection from a satellite image, and the details for each step if processing in batch is needed.

 # Prerequisite
 This project has been tested on the following dependencies: